How to Compare Two Excel Sheets and Highlight Differences: 7 Methods

 End Sub

-Here, we have declared Cell as Range and used the VBA FOR Next loop for all of the used cells of the January (4) sheet, and then the VBA IF statement will check the values of these cells with the values of the February (4).
+We declared Cell as Range and used the VBA FOR Next loop for all of the used cells of the January (4) sheet, and the VBA IF statement will check the values of these cells with the values of the February (4).
 When the values are unequal, the color of those cells of the January (4) sheet will be changed to Green.

 VBA Code